So you wake up in the morning and you’re not feeling well. Invariably these days, you will wonder whether it’s COVID-19 that is making you ill.

 “The easiest thing to do is to call your doctor and ask, ‘Do I need to come in for this, or go through the drive-thru for this?’”
 Dr. Cauwels said.
 “If you’re healthy and do not have a lot of medical problems, it’s very reasonable to call My Sanford Nurse and talk your way through it.
 If you have lots of medical problems, it’s better to call your doctor’s office and make sure they know that you’re sick in some way.”

 “A doctor may look at them and think, ‘Well, it’s not COVID but you still need care,’” Dr. Cauwels said.
 “For those folks who carry along the burden of other illnesses, it’s important that their doctor knows about them being ill.”

-While testing has become an increasingly effective way of tracking the virus, it’s not the ultimate answer, Dr. Cauwels said.
+While both home-testing and tests obtained by health care teams have become an increasingly effective way of tracking the virus, it’s not the ultimate answer, Dr. Cauwels said.
 Preventive measures remain the best way to stay healthy.

 With the omicron variant present in Sanford communities, the public’s efforts to curb its spread remains vital.

 That means wearing well-fitted surgical masks or N95 or KN95 models available at local retailers, as well as continuing to be vigilant about washing hands and staying home when sick.